jenkinsci/remoting/docs/inbound-agent.md

 Depending on how you connect you may also need the agent name, "AgentName" in this example, or the (misnamed) jnlpUrl, "https://myjenkins.example.com/computer/AgentName/jenkins-agent.jnlp".

 ### "Launch" button
-This is the only launch mechanism that actually uses JNLP.
+This is the only launch mechanism that actually uses Java Web Start and the JNLP files.
 When properly configured and supported, clicking this button causes a JNLP file to be downloaded via the web browser and launched with Java WebStart.

 While this is the simplest mechanism it has many drawbacks.